 Please do be reassured, that however fierce your ten week old puppy sounds.
 It is just a game.
 He is truly just playing.

-Normal puppy play behaviour
+Normal puppy play behavior

 So, the hard truth is, all puppies bite.
 And many puppy bites are quite painful.

-Labrador puppies bite more than most, and biting a lot, and growling or snarling at the same time is normal.
+Some Labrador puppies bite more than most, and biting a lot, and growling or snarling at the same time is normal.

 So is biting so hard that it makes your eyes water, and even occasionally breaks the skin.

 Puppies bite at hands that go to stroke them, at bare feet, and happily tug away at clothing, all the while trying to sound as fierce as they possibly can.